 • Flashing kits and weatherproof sealant

-• Wire harnesses for optional attic thermostat integration
+• Wire harnesses for thermostat integration

-• Fasteners rated for current roof deck material
+• Fasteners for roof deck material

-• Local building permit (when required) and inspection fees
+• Local building permits and inspection fees

-Using a 2,200 sq ft single-story home with a 6/12 roof pitch, asphalt shingles, and straightforward attic access, CountBricks AI delivered the following live snapshot:
+For a 2,200 sq ft home with a 6/12 roof pitch, the estimated costs are:

 • Solar attic fan (30 W, 1,550 CFM) — $485